teiid/teiid.io/content/teiid_cloud.md

 With Teiid Cloud you can...

- - Define and utilize simple cloud microservices that provide access to specific data sets from one or more sources
+ - **Define and utilize simple cloud microservices that provide access to specific data sets from one or more sources**
- - Define simple microservices from within your application and expose them in the cloud via your application
+ - **Access your microservices by binding with your cloud application**

 <div>